Ronlee12355/SnowPHP/README.md

 ## Looking forward to your pull requests

-1. Follow the rules of PSR4
+1. Follow the rules of PSR-1,PSR-2,PSR-3 and PSR-4
 2. Standard MVC frames
 3. Namespace and class autoload used
 4. Database: MySQL(using PDO in the back)